mvadari/XRPL-Standards/xls-granular-permissions.md

 These permissions would support control over some smaller portion of a transaction, rather than being able to do all of the functionality that the transaction allows.

-We are able to include these permissions because of the gap between the size of the `UInt16` and the `UInt32`.
+We are able to include these permissions because of the gap between the size of the `UInt16` and the `UInt32` (the size of the `SignerListID` field).

 | Value | Name  | Description |
 |-------|-------|-------------|